Sunshine filters through the tank where Rosa swims at the Monterey Bay Aquarium, dappling the floor while the surf crashes in the distance.

 With a mission to inspire conservation of the oceans, the aquarium has always sought to raise public awareness about the plight of marine animals.

-But in 1999 the aquarium found a more visceral way to reach the public through
+But in 1999 the aquarium found a more visceral way to reach the public through its dinner plates.

 The aquarium founded the Seafood Watch program as an outgrowth of a special 1997 exhibition called "Fishing for Solutions," which raised awareness about problems of overfishing, bycatch catching dolphins will trolling for tuna, for instance and ecosystem damage caused by unsustainable fishing and aquaculture practices.